rh0/rtl433_to_mqtt/README.md

 + **MQTT_USER** _mqtt username_
 + **MQTT_PASS** _mqtt password_

-Since rtl_433 uses USB attached SDRs you'll need to pass through the device to docker (this requires the privileged flag).
+Since rtl_433 uses USB attached SDRs you'll need to pass through the device to container (this requires the privileged flag).

 For example, with docker compose: